 For most people, bicycling the San Juan's means arriving with your bike and gear in a car on a Ferry.

 But it doesn't have to be this way.
 Savvy cyclists leave their cars in Anacortes and ride the ferry to the San Juan Islands.
-Once in the islands bicycle travel is the way to go.
+Once in the islands bicycle travel and free ferry rides is the way to go.

 First let's explore a likely scenario for those without a boat, bear with me, this will get a little wordy: